 Safety is a top priority.
 By Maine State law each trip must include a trained, certified trip leader.
 Chop Point teaches our staff the state-mandated course as part of their training.
 Life jackets are a part of all waterfront activities.
 Whenever possible, a cellular telephone is taken along.
 Satellite communicators were added to our program in 2018.

 CANOE TRIPS—Canoes are ideal for exploring the rivers and bays of Maine.
 Before the first trip, a camper must pass a swimming test and receive instruction in canoeing safety.
-Our canoe trips will range closer to home this summer and we will focus on either day trips along local rivers and ponds or overnight trips along the Kennebec River but also travel a bit further from camp for our adventures.
+We will be looking to canoe not only on directly from camp on the Kennebec River but also travel a bit further from camp for our adventures.
 We will look to take trips on the Moose River and the St Croix river this summer.

 KAYAK TRIPS—Kayaking trips are taken in the shelter and safety of the coastal rivers and bays.
 Sea kayaks are a fast and efficient way to travel on the water in Maine; they offer a different experience than your traditional canoe.
 Our kayak trip typically is an overnight trip that camps either at a Chop Point property about 11 miles North of us on the river or at campsites on our property.

-Returning Summer 2022 BOSTON—Tour the Birthplace of the American Revolution.
+Possibly returning Summer 2022 BOSTON—Tour the Birthplace of the American Revolution.
 We take a two-day trip to historic Boston.
 The trip may include: following parts of the Freedom Trail, touring historic buildings/museums/monuments, eating in the famous North End and shopping.
 This trip is geared for the more metropolitan camper.
 Never fear, there will still be some camping out in the back yard of a staff member.
+Cost $150